 As my fingers traced over the keys on the grey cordless phone, I realised that I would never sit in this room again.
-Instead of sadness, relief washed over me as an invisible weight lifted from my shoulders.
+Instead of sadness, relief washed over me and an invisible weight lifted from my shoulders.

 The premature death of my mother when I was 14 months old.

-The domino effects of my father’s grief on our family.
+Its domino effects of my father’s grief on our family.

 His heartbreaking second marriage.

-A verbally, physically and mentally abusive stepmother.
+A verbally, mentally and physcially abusive stepmother.

-Boys that were so wrong for me.
+Boys that were wrong for me.

-Friends that were so right for me.
+Friends that were family.